Ivan Ilyin: Switzerland

+Personal life

 Family

-The Ilyins owned a dairy farm, 260 km from Moscow, in Bolshye Polyany (Ryazan Governorate) where they spent the summers.
-He had four brothers Alexey, Alexander, Julius, and Igor.
+The Ilyin family owned a dairy farm 260 km from Moscow in Bolshye Polyany (Ryazan Governorate), where they spent the summers.
+Ilyin had four brothers: Alexey, Alexander, Julius, and Igor.
 In 1905 Alexey joined the Socialist Revolutionary Party but died in 1913.
 Alexander was a zemstvo warden but moved to America before the revolution.
 Igor, a lawyer, was arrested on charges of "counter-revolutionary agitation" by Stalin's NKVD in the Moscow region.
 He was executed and buried at Butovo firing range.

-In 1938/1955 his wife N.N.
+Ilyin's cousin Mikhail Ilyin was an art historian, involved in the design of Dobryninskaya, a Moscow metro station.

+Marriage

+In summer 1906 (just after graduating), Ilyin married Nataliia Nikolaevna Vokach (1882–1963).
+Her father was a Moscow attorney, and her uncle was a scholar of Roman law and an activist in the cause of constitutional government in Russia.
+In 1938/1955 N.N.
 Ilyina published "The Expulsion of the Normans from Russian history".
-Her father was Julius Schweikert (1807-1876) a German physician and pioneer of homeopathy, who moved from Wittenberg to Moscow in 1832 and appointed in the Table of Ranks.
-His cousin Mikhail Ilyin was an art historian, involved in the design of Dobryninskaya, a Moscow metro station.
+The marriage was a long and happy one.
+Ilyin dedicated most of his principal works to Nataliia Nikolaevna.
+The couple had no children.